 County Updates Related to COVID-19

-Outside doors to the County Administration Building located at 451 Government Way in Coeur d’Alene) is once again open to the public.
+The County Administration Building (located at 451 Government Way in Coeur d’Alene) is once again open to the public.
 However, we ask that anyone exhibiting symptoms of illness PLEASE not schedule appointments, visit county offices, or attend public meetings at this time for the health & safety of our staff and our community

 This is intended to be a quick reference page for information on the availability of county services as we address Coronavirus concerns in our community.
 It is the County’s hope that residents make every effort to mitigate the transfer of the virus.
 Panhandle Health District is the local lead for information and their website is updated often.